 How does the Connections Academy program work?

-Our free online public school program helps each student maximize his or her potential by combining:
+The program, offered in free online public schools, helps each student maximize his or her potential by combining:

 - Strong parental involvement

 By attending a K–12 online school, students learn outside the traditional classroom and beyond a homeschool program.
 They typically learn from home, but also from libraries, community centers, and occasionally from the road.

 Assisting the student in day-to-day activities is an adult Learning Coach, who is typically a parent, but also could be another family member or responsible adult caregiver.
 For additional information on the role of the Learning Coach, please review the Regulatory Program Description.

 A teacher works directly with both the student and Learning Coach to develop an individual learning plan, provide instruction, and evaluate assignments.
 Instruction and administration is conducted through the Internet, by telephone, and by mail.

 Teachers work together from centralized offices and hubs, under the supervision of a principal or other administrator, providing coordinated support and accountability.